 You’ll need to make some changes to your sleeping patterns.
 Add a short nap during the day (we know it’s easier said than done).
 Respect your schedule and your sleeping hours avoiding late-night get-togethers on weekdays and don’t skip on your exercise!
 Although it may be hard at times, in the long run it will help you sleep better, feel less anxiety and stress and keep you in a good mood!

 You’re in pain

 Lower back pain can be all too common on the job.
 If you’re sitting down for most of the day opt for a small cushion for support or try to place your feet on a footrest, box or whatever you have at hand.
 You can alternate between your left and right foot, then try both at the same time.
 Getting up and walking around (in comfortable shoes) can also be a quick fix for sore muscles and pain.
-If you’re job involves standing for long periods of time, follow the same instructions with the footrest, take all necessary breaks and opt for wide-heeled shoes over high-heels/flats.
+If your job involves standing for long periods of time, follow the same instructions with the footrest, take all necessary breaks and opt for wide-heeled shoes over high-heels/flats.

 On behalf of all of us here at Kinedu we want to congratulate all the hard-working moms out there!
 Keep up the good work!
 Here’s a quote to ease you through the Monday grind: “I think every working mom probably feels the same thing: you go through big chunks of time where you’re thinking, ‘this is impossible, this is impossible’, and then you just keep going, keep going, and you sort of do the impossible” – Tina Fey.